Mona Barthel: 2019

-2020
+2020–2021

-Barthel began the season at the Australian Open where she lost in the first round of qualifying to Shelby Rogers.
+Barthel began the 2020 season at the Australian Open where she lost in the first round of qualifying to Shelby Rogers.

-Competing at the Dow Tennis Classic in Midland, Barthel was defeated in the first round by American Jamie Loeb.
-Playing at the first edition of the Kentucky Open, she reached the quarterfinals where she lost to eventual champion Olga Govortsova.
-At the Indian Wells Challenger, where she used protected ranking, she was defeated in the first round, by eventual champion Irina-Camelia Begu.
+Competing at the 2020 Dow Tennis Classic in Midland, Barthel was defeated in the first round by American Jamie Loeb.
+Playing at the first edition of the Kentucky Open in February 2020, she reached the quarterfinals where she lost to eventual champion Olga Govortsova.
+At the 2020 Indian Wells Challenger, where she used protected ranking to enter the main-draw, she was defeated in the first round, by eventual champion Irina-Camelia Begu.

+At the 2021 Australian Open, Barthel defeated Elisabetta Cocciaretto, before losing to 25th seed Karolína Muchová in the second round.